bldl/js-proposals/Obsidian_TC39_Proposals/Proposals/Stage 2/discards.md

 # Overview and Motivations

-Starting in 2018, the [Explicit Resource Management][] proposal had been proposed to include a [bindingless form][using-void] that would allow you to enter a resource management scope for either a pre-existing disposable resource instance or one that required no user-reachable reference, such as a lock on a mutex.
+Starting in 2018, the [[resource-management]] proposal had been proposed to include a bindingless form that would allow you to enter a resource management scope for either a pre-existing disposable resource instance or one that required no user-reachable reference, such as a lock on a mutex.
 Before the feature was cut during Stage 2, it looked something like the following: